onino-js/NEAT/documentation/neat-implementation.md

 ```
 Object: ConnexionGene
 properties:
-    - An input NodeGene
+    - An input NodeGene.
-    - An output NodeGene
+    - An output NodeGene.
-    - A Number representing the weight of the connexion
+    - A Number representing the weight of the connexion.
-    - A boolean representing wether or not the connexion is activated
+    - A boolean representing wether or not the connexion is activated.
     - A Number representing the innovation number.
 ```

 ```
 Object: NodeGene
 properties:
-    - The type of node (input, output or hidden)
+    - The type of node (input, output or hidden).
     - A Number representing the innovation number.
 ```